 100-year-old U.S. credit rating agency focused on the insurance industry

 Convertible options are available.
-Term life customers can convert to permanent life insurance policy, without taking a medical exam, after the first year of their policy.
+Term life customers can convert to a permanent life insurance policy, without taking a medical exam, after the first year of their policy.

 Life insurance rates depend on several determining details such as age, gender, where you live, and, of course, your health.
 Do you smoke?
 Does your family have a history of any chronic conditions?
 Do you have any pre-existing medical conditions?
 These details will decide the cost of your premiums.